Trending...

 More on nvtip.com

-Currently serving as Senior Medical Officer for U.S. Customs and Border Protection, Dr. Eastman continues to influence national clinical preparedness and emergency medical planning.
+Dr. Eastman currently serves as Senior Medical Officer—Operations in the U.S. Department of Homeland Security's Office of Health Security and previously served as Acting Chief Medical Officer for U.S. Customs and Border Protection (2023–2024).
+He continues to influence national clinical preparedness and emergency medical planning.

 The Critical Issues in Trauma Conference brought together trauma surgeons, emergency physicians, nurses, EMS crews, residents, and students from across the Washington–Baltimore region.
 This year's focus included leadership in trauma care, inter-agency collaboration, and resource-constrained management, which aligned closely with Dr. Eastman's multidisciplinary expertise.